joelcosta2/Tribalwars_Script/README.md

 ## Notes

-- These functionalities only work in the browser and have only been tested with one account/world.
+- These functionalities only work on the browser and have only been tested with one account/world.
 Support for multiple accounts or worlds may be added in the future.
 - All information is saved in browser cookies.
-- The default TW assets on the main screen currently do not retain their position after a refresh (bug to fix).
+- The default TW assets on the main screen currently are not able to keep the position after refresh.
+(Bug to fix)
-- Some information is fetched from an AJAX call to the corresponding page.
-For example, to retrieve information on village hover (regarding last attacks info), the script will fetch the page for that specific report and extract the information to display on the map.
-I'm currently working on reducing the number of calls to prevent detection by the TW bot-catching tool and decrease the likelihood of a ban.
+- Some information is fetched from an AJAX call to the corresponding page, for example, to get the information on village hover (regarding last attacks info) this will get the page to that specific report and scrap the info out of it to show on the map.
+I'm currently trying to decrease the number of calls to prevent the bot catch tool from TW and diminish the probability of ban.
-- By the way, I'm not responsible for any bans resulting from using this script.
-It is intended to be used in moderation to enhance the gameplay of a casual player without any intention of gaining an advantage over other players.
+- By the way, I'm not responsible for any ban resulting from the use of this script.
+It is intended to be used moderately to increase the gameplay of a casual player without any intention of gaining an advantage over other players.

 Enjoy the enhanced features while playing Tribalwars!